michael11plus/myTasksInJS-3.0/README.md

 - Analyzing 10 user-inputted numbers to determine how many are positive, negative, zero, even, and odd
 - Printing a multiplication table to the console
 - Displaying the days of the week in a loop, with user confirmation
-- A number guessing game where the program attempts to guess the user's number
+- A number guessing game where the program attempts to guess the user's number -- UNFINISHED

 How to run the project: